KingOfSpades/blog/_posts/2019-11-03-Primer-on-YAML.md

 ---
 layout: single
 classes: wide
-title: "Prime on YAML"
+title: "Primer on YAML"
 author_profile: true
 catergories:
   - YAML
   - Primer
 tags:
   - Handy
   - Howto
 ---

 It's always good to write down the basics, rehearse the syntax and go trough the motions.
 So let's do that with YAML.